Anthony Peeler: High school and college

 Anthony Peeler averaged 16.8 points per game for his Tiger career and left as Missouri's all-time third-leading scorer with 1,970 points, and the all-time leader in assists (497) and steals (196).
-During his career, he was named first-team All-Big Eight, and in 1992 (his senior year) he was named the conference AP Player of the Year and Male Athlete of the Year and a consensus second-team All-American after averaging 23.4 points, 5.5 rebounds and 3.9 assists per game, and scored a career-high 43 points in a losing cause against arch-rival Kansas.
+During his career, he was named Big Eight Newcomer Of The Year after his freshman season where he averaged 10 points and nearly 3 assists per game, first-team All-Big Eight, and in 1992 (his senior year) he was named the conference AP Player of the Year and Male Athlete of the Year and a consensus second-team All-American after averaging 23.4 points, 5.5 rebounds and 3.9 assists per game, and scored a career-high 43 points in a losing cause against arch-rival Kansas.
 Missouri finished 21–9 that season and reached the second round of the NCAA tournament, where they lost to Seton Hall.

 In 2006, Peeler was named to the Missouri's 30-member All-Century team, in honor of the school's 100th year of competition.

 Professional career

 After his college eligibility was up, Peeler was drafted 15th overall by the Los Angeles Lakers in the 1992 NBA draft.
-Peeler was one of the top 3 shooting guards available (along with Harold Miner and Jim Jackson) and was considered an NBA lottery pick, but his stock dropped off due to off-the-court legal issues.
-Peeler was placed on five years of probation stemming from an altercation with a woman he once dated at Missouri, and was accused, mere days before the draft, of being involved in another altercation, this time with an ex-girlfriend he knew from high school.
-But the Lakers felt that drafting Peeler would be worth the risk if he could help revitalize their backcourt, which was still reeling from Magic Johnson's retirement and only had aging veterans Sedale Threatt and Byron Scott as the legitimate remaining threats at the guard spots.
+Peeler was one of the top shooting guards available and was considered a possible NBA draft lottery pick by some analysts, but his stock began to plummet due to off-the-court legal issues.
+Peeler was placed on five years of probation stemming from an altercation with a woman he once dated at Missouri; and was accused, mere days before the draft, of being involved in another altercation, this time with an ex-girlfriend he knew from high school.
+But the Lakers felt that drafting Peeler would be worth the risk if he could help revitalize their backcourt, which was still reeling from Magic Johnson's abrupt retirement and only had unproven 2nd year player Tony Smith & aging veterans Sedale Threatt and Byron Scott as the legitimate remaining threats at the guard spots.

 In his rookie year, Peeler appeared in 77 games, starting 11 of them, and became the first Lakers rookie to average double figures (10.4 ppg) since Byron Scott in 1983–84.
 He scored a season-high 25 points against the Indiana Pacers on January 28, 1993.
 Peeler also broke Scott's Lakers rookie record for 3-point shooting.

 Peeler also played for the Vancouver Grizzlies, Minnesota Timberwolves, Sacramento Kings and the Washington Wizards averaging 9.7 points per game throughout his NBA career.

 While with Sacramento during the 2003–04 NBA season, he led the league in three-point field goal accuracy with 48.2 percent.
 During that season's playoffs, during game 6 matchup between Sacramento and Minnesota, Peeler threw an elbow at former Timberwolves teammate Kevin Garnett, followed by a left hook; Peeler was suspended for 2 games, which included a game 7 loss, which ended the Kings' season, and the season-opener of the Washington Wizards' 2004–05 campaign, with whom Peeler spent his final year.